 Teaching and Research Interests and Experience

 Annaleah co-taught an introductory class for freshman through the First Year Programs department at UO and also taught musical theatre to children and adults for three years.
 Her long-term career goal is to be a high school biology teacher, but she is enjoying taking a hiatus from teaching to learn more about students from an administrative viewpoint.
-Annaleah’s current research surrounds musical theatre representations of the American family post-World War II.
+Annaleah’s current research surrounds musical theatre representations of the American family post-World War II...and chemistry.

 Civic Interests and Experience